YatterOfficial/Yatter.Net.Tools.CLI/README.md

 It's a winding road to Camelot so please read the [YatterOfficial](https://github.com/yatterofficial) Overview and Raison d'être.

-y@R and You-At-A-Resource are trademarks of Count Anthony Harrison, operating from the United Kingdom
+y@R and You-At-A-Resource are trademarks of Count Anthony Harrison, operating from Cumberland in the United Kingdom

 Copyright © 2021